Int-Nilesh/Digital_Electronics/README.md

 # Digital_Electronics
-This contains RTL designs and Complete testbenches of various digital electronics modules
+This contains RTL designs and Complete testbenches of various digital modules